source-academy/sinter/README.md

 [![Coverage Status](https://coveralls.io/repos/github/angelsl/sinter/badge.svg)](https://coveralls.io/github/angelsl/sinter)

-Name etymology: <strong>S</strong>VM <strong>inter</strong>preter.
-(This isn't a direct Source interpreter though.)
+Name etymology: <strong>S</strong>VML <strong>inter</strong>preter.

-This is an implementation of the Source language intended for microcontroller platforms like an Arduino.
+This is an implementation of the Source Virtual Machine Language intended for microcontroller platforms like an Arduino.
+We follow the [Source VM specification](https://github.com/source-academy/js-slang/wiki/SVML-Specification) as in the js-slang wiki.

-In order to avoid having to do lexing and parsing on extremely low-power devices, we first compile Source to a VM designed to suit Source, and then interpret the VM bytecode.
+Use this VM with the [reference compiler](https://github.com/source-academy/js-slang/blob/master/src/vm/svmc.ts).

+For more information, such as build and usage instructions, see the [README in `vm`](vm/README.md).

 ## Directory layout